venturedesigner/SuperWonderfull/README.md

 The vue app will consist on the following components:

 - App.vue will be the Parent Component of the App
-- ProductComponent will display the information of **ONE** given product
+- ProductCard will display the information of ONE given product
-- ProductListComponent will display a card for all given products
+- ProductList will display a card for all given products
-- CartComponent will store how much items are added to cart and whats the total value of those items
+- Cart will store how much items are added to cart and whats the total value of those items
-- SearchBarComponent [BONUS] will have an input and a button, when something is introduced or the button is clicked, it will filter the products that show
+- SearchBar [BONUS] will have an input and a button, when something is introduced or the button is clicked, it will filter the products that show

 ```
 /src